I hate when stores start Christmas preparations as soon as back-to-school stuff is put away.

-Considering it costs less to make a half gallon of homemade vanilla extract as it does to buy 16 ounces or so of the good stuff in a store, you’re getting “paid” a pretty awesome hourly wage.
+Considering it costs less to make a half-gallon of homemade vanilla extract than it does to buy 16 ounces or so of the good stuff in a store, you’re getting “paid” a pretty awesome hourly wage.

 Frugal and Fast Homemade Vanilla Extract: The Recipe

 Ingredients and supplies needed:

 - 1/4 pound vanilla beans (about 20-25 pods)

 - 1-gallon vodka, any inexpensive brand will do (or bourbon, or rum for gluten-free)

 - very clean wide-mouth quart or half-gallon jars with lids